HappyStinson/lume-blog/posts/2018-02-02-year-end-review-2017.md

 <!--more-->

+*This post was originally posted on [Dream BIG](https://rasmus-nordling.netlify.app/2018/02/02/2017-year-end-review/)*.

 This last year didn’t involve as much changes as 2016 did and I feel like these last two years have been very similar, only in 2017 it was **more** of everything.
 You can read my [2016 Year End Review here](/2017/01/01/2016-year-end-review/).